Early restoration projects are those that can be implemented

 turtles.
 These projects are expected to cost an estimated $6.3 million, of the $100 million dollars Florida will receive for early restoration projects.
 Both of the projects are planned to take place in Escambia, Santa Rosa, Okaloosa, Walton, Bay, Gulf and Franklin counties.
 The projects in this plan were addressed separately from other early restoration projects in order to derive more natural resource benefits by implementing them in time for the 2013 nesting season.

-On December 6, 2013 the Deepwater Horizon Trustees released a draft plan that proposes $627 million in early restoration projects across the Gulf States.
-The Draft Programmatic and Phase III Early Restoration Plan and Draft Early Restoration Programmatic Environmental Impact Statement are available for public review and comment through Feb.
+In December 2013 the Trustees released a draft plan that proposes $627 million in Early Restoration projects across the Gulf States.
+The Draft Phase III Early Restoration Plan and Programmatic Environmental Impact Statement were available for public review and comment through February 19, 2014.

 View a slideshow of general information about the process and criteria for early restoration.